 Setting up an information protection architecture is critical not only for preventing data leakage but also for meeting compliance and litigation requirements.
-Your Teams data resides in an assigned geographic region of the Azure cloud infrastructure, depending on your organization’s Office 365 tenant.
+Your Teams data resides in an assigned geographic region of the Azure cloud infrastructure, depending on your organization’s Microsoft 365 tenant.
 Since different regions may follow different data security standards, it’s a good idea to keep Microsoft teams secure for a data breach or a compromised account by following Microsoft security best practices and steps through the actual configuration.

 Block External Access

 You should not allow your users to communicate with Skype or Teams users outside your organization.
 While there are legitimate, productivity-improving scenarios for this, it also represents a potential security threat because those external users will be able to interact with your users over Skype for Business or Teams.
 Attackers may be able to pretend to be someone your user knows and then send malicious links or attachments, resulting in an account breach or leaked information.